 When used correctly, OVRY™ Ovulation Strips are over 99% accurate.
 OVRY™ products offer the same accuracy and quality as the tests available from pharmacies.
-When used correctly, most ovulation tests, including the “strip format” tests sold by OVRY™, are equally reliable.
-Most tests available at the pharmacy use the same underlying techniques to detect ovulation: tests detect the surges in the level of LH present in a woman’s urine.
-The features that vary the most often from ovulation testing products are the format and display type.
+Most ovulation tests (also known as Ovulation Prediction Kits, or OPKs for short), including OVRY™ "strip format" tests use the same underlying process: tests detect the surge in the level of LH present in the urine.
+The features that vary the most between varying OPKs are the format and display type.
 OVRY™ products do not have digital displays like some of the more expensive products.
 OVRY™ products also differ in that the “strip format” requires that urine be collected and the strip submerged in the urine, versus the midstream tests where women urinate directly onto the test.

 When is the best time of day to take my urine sample for use with an OVRY™ Ovulation Test Strip?